-DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMEN ΤI

-DIVISION OF FINANCIAL ASSISTANCE
+DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT DIVISION OF FINANCIAL ASSISTANCE

-2020 W. El Camino Avenue, Suite 670

-Sacramento, CA 95833
+2020 W. El Camino Avenue, Suite 670 Sacramento, CA 95833 (916) 263-2771 www.hcd.ca.gov

-(916) 263-2771 / (FAX) 263-2763

-www.hcd.ca.gov

-July 15, 2020
+August 21, 2020

-MEMORANDUM FOR: All Potential Applicants FROM: Jennifer Seeger, Acting Deputy Director Division of Financial Assistance
+MEMORANDUM FOR: All Potential Applicants

+Jennifer Seeger, Acting Deputy Director Division of Financial Assistance FROM:

-SUBJECT: Multifamily Housing Program July 2020 Notice of Funding Availability
+SUBJECT: Multifamily Housing Program

+Amended July 2020 Notice of Funding Availability

-The California Department of Housing and Community Development (Department) is pleased to announce the release of this Notice of Funding Availability (NOFA) for approximately \$175 million in funds for the Multifamily Housing Program (MHP).
-This funding provides loans to individuals, public agencies, or private entities (including for-profit, limited profit, or nonprofit).
+The California Department of Housing and Community Development (Department) is pleased to announce the release of this Amended Notice of Funding Availability (NOFA) for approximately \$195 million in funds for the Multifamily Housing Program (MHP). \$20 million of available funding will be set aside for a project(s) selected pursuant to Governor Gavin Newsom's Executive Order N-06-19.

+MHP funding provides loans to individuals, public agencies, or private entities (including for-profit, limited profit, or nonprofit).
 The funds awarded under this NOFA will be allocated as permanent financing for affordable multifamily rental and transitional new construction, acquisition, rehabilitation, and conversion housing developments.

 Application materials must be submitted electronically via the Financial Assistance Application Submittal Tool (FAAST) system no later than 11:59 p.m.
-Pacific Standard Time on Tuesday, September 15, 2020.
+Pacific Daylight Time on Tuesday, September 15, 2020.
 The Department will no longer accept hardcopy submittals.